LifeofDan-EL/100-days-of-code/log.md

 ### Day 28: August 10, 2020

 **Today's Progress:** Should have started Chapter 9 but got carried away by social media.
 Ended up just going through [Hyperskill](https://hyperskill.org/join/4db19914), solved some questions which I was scared of one earlier.
+Made a [PR](https://github.com/unicodeveloper/tech-hubs/pull/71) to [Tech Hubs in Nigeria](https://github.com/unicodeveloper/tech-hubs/pull/71 )

 **Thoughts:** Some challenges appear to be difficult but you just have to be calm and think of something to do.